-The importance of having positive outcome expectations, goal setting, self-monitoring behavior, prompting intention formation, and planning, are all important for personal trainers to embrace.
+The importance of having positive outcome expectations, goal setting, self-monitoring behavior, prompting intention formation, and planning are all important for personal trainers to embrace.

-The self-efficacy is very critical in the stages of pre-contemplation and contemplation in the stages of readiness.
+Self-efficacy is very critical in the stages of pre-contemplation and contemplation in the stages of readiness.